julianprester/website/src/links/hacker-plants-false-memories-in-chatgpt-to-steal-user-data-in-perpetuity.md

   - links
 ---

-OpenAI's ChatGPT memory feature, meant to personalize interactions, was exploited to inject false memories & even exfiltrate user data.
-While a partial fix prevents data theft, the vulnerability to malicious memory manipulation remains, highlighting the security challenges of LLMs.
+Interesting how every feature built on top of LLMs seems to open a new attach vector.
+This time it's OpenAI's new ChatGPT memory feature, meant to personalize interactions, which was exploited to inject false memories & even exfiltrate user data.